usestrict/gitbook-centos-docker/README.md

-# GitBook CentOS Docker Container - usestrict
+# GitBook CentOS Docker Container

 Gitbook implementation on a CentOS based container.
+For Jacob.

 This image includes a `docs` directory in which you can place your GitBook content.